 NEET is one of the most coveted and anticipated exams for medical aspirants every year.
-This exam enables students to seek admissions to medical programmes across the nation and fulfil their dreams of becoming successful medical professionals.
+This exam enables students to seek admissions to medical programmes across the nation and fulfill their dreams of becoming successful medical professionals.
 But the question is how far does our intent imitate our actions?
 Not many a times.
-But for someone who wants to crack NEET, not only get through it but also manage to get a good NEET score, must work extremely hard towards it.
-This comes with dedication, discipline and laser focus.
+But for someone who wants to crack NEET, not only get through it, but also manage to get a good NEET score, must work extremely hard towards it.
+This comes with dedication, discipline, and laser focus.

 When students start preparing, they usually start off with a study planner customized as per their daily schedule while managing their classes, board exam preparation as well as NEET exam preparation.
 The most important question that arises here is how much time to dedicate for NEET exam preparation.